 To back track for a minute, our current bikes are Giant brand.
-They are good bikes when in repair, well above department store quality, but they are at the bottom end of what bike shops offer and serious cyclists expect.
+They are good bikes when in repair, well above department store quality, but ours are at the bottom end of what good bike shops offer and serious cyclists expect.
 Giant is considered a pretty good quality in the lower price ranges, but a lot of brands make good bikes, and fortunately, we’d happy with any of them too.

 I spent about three quarters of the original purchase price on parts and service.
 It was much closer to the repair or replace mark than I realized.
 I’ve broken spokes without obvious cause recently and it may need new wheels soon.
-That could be due to the rough riding surfaces when the trail was full of storm litter, or it could be that the wear parts have worn.
+That could be due to the rough riding surfaces when the trail was full of storm litter though.
+It could just be that the wear parts have worn.
 I’m riding it exclusively since the repairs.
 One thing I noticed when I got the road bike back is that it was quieter.
 Keeping the adjustments properly made and replacing the cassette as soon as it’s worn will be important to reducing unwanted ambient noise while recording (and it helps to keep the bike faster too :).
 We’ll need to get better at doing that ourselves.

 Russ’ bike, was at the repair or replace point before he crashed it.
 I really think he would have replaced if they had any stock, or even had any on the way.
 He rode with crooked handlebars way too long.
 The uncomfortable question is, would he have crashed his new bike, or would the new bike have handled the road trash better and kept him from crashing?